-This book can be easily classified as the book of war as throughout it talks about the war strategies, philosophies, skills, weapons and the war itself.
-There are many wars that are fought before the ultimate war between evil and good will be fought, there are alliances made and broken, there are strategies made and strategies evaluated, there are divided loyalties, there are famous warriors from the land and outside each of whom have their own specialized skills and rules of war, there are battlefields on land and water and above all there are motives for the war.
+This book can be easily classified as the book of war.
+As throughout it talks about the war strategies, philosophies, skills, weapons, and the war itself.
+There are many wars that are fought before, the ultimate war between evil and good will be fought.
+There are alliances made and broken.
+And there are strategies made and strategies evaluated, there are divided loyalties.
+There are famous warriors from the land and outside.
+Each of whom has their own specialized skills and rules of war.
+There are battlefields on land and water.
+And above all, there are motives for the war.

 Editing is much better this time.
 Language is cohesive, English is easy and simple and does not use the colloquial language like the first book.
 Or the attempted refinement in the second.
 There is only one place where I found an error in counting the hours in a Pahar, but apart from that, I did not notice any other error.
 The book could have easily been crisper by 200 pages or so.
 The arguments to convey a simple point go in pages while they could have been made in sentences.
 There is quite a bit of repetition of say things like Meluhans do not break the law or they always follow the law, all of which could have been smartly avoided.

 I liked the way he ended the book The Oath of the Vayuputras by talking about how great men eventually get treated as Gods because we fail to comprehend that they can exist as mere humans.
 He also hints that the next books may be either on Greek Mythologies or on Mahabharata, the probability of later being more.

 If you have read the first two books, you will read The Oath of the Vayuputras as well.

 You may buy this book – The Oath of the Vayuputras by Amish at Amazon.